-- Maxilla- upper jaw - Mandible lower jaw - Temperomandibular joint (TMJ)- allows jaw movement by articulating the maxilla & mandible - Orbit houses the eye ('globe'). - Infra-orbital foramen the hole through which infra-orbital vessels exit. - Mental foramen- hole through which the mandibular vessels exit. - Nasal cavity - Symphysis cartilage joint between the two mandible halves
+- 1. Maxilla- upper jaw - 2.
+Mandible lower jaw - 3.
+Temperomandibular joint (TMJ)- allows jaw movement by articulating the maxilla & mandible - 4.
+Orbit houses the eye ('globe'). - 5.
+Infra-orbital foramen the hole through which infra-orbital neurovascular bundle exits. - 6.
+Mental foraminae holes through which the mental branches of the mandibular neurovascular bundle exits. - 7.
+Nasal cavity - 8.
+Symphysis cartilagenous joint between the two mandible halves

-It is vital to be aware of this anatomy as disease processes or iatrogenic damage may affect a number of areas.
+It is vital to be aware of this essential anatomy as disease processes or iatrogenic damage may affect these areas.

-Different head shapes exist:
+Different head shapes: